Member Handbook

 Please be respectful of your CSA site.
 If you are picking up at a member’s home, a store, or at a church, we ask that you leave the site picked up, clean, and tidy.
 We encourage you to help straighten out the returned boxes or pick up any stray debris.

-*Please note that all shares not picked up at either the end of the market or by 8:00 at a host site will be donated to either the local food pantry or to the Squash Hunger program.
+*Please note that all shares not picked up at either by 8:00 at a host site will be donated to either the local food pantry or to the Squash Hunger program.

 Check-In

 Please check your name off on the list under the correct date each week.
-A clipboard for each share (vegetable, egg, and fruit) with all of the members’ names will remain at each site.
+A clipboard for the vegetable share with all of the members’ names will remain at each site.
 Please email or call me immediately if your name is not on the list.
-We will also have at each site a board listing the vegetables in your share along with any farm updates.
+We will also have displayed at each site a listing of the vegetables in your share along with any farm updates.

 Bags and Boxes

 In an effort to re-use and recycle, we ask that you return the boxes the following week.
 The boxes are easy to break down so that they lie flat and thus pile easily at the distribution sites.
-A video can be found on our website demonstrating the technique of breaking down a box.
-We also recommend bringing your own bags and unpack your CSA box right there
+Click here for a video demonstrating the technique of breaking down a box.
+We also recommend bringing your own bags and unpack your CSA box right there.

 *Remember the TABS when assembling or breaking down the boxes.
 The tabs get tucked into the slots.
 If you grab the flaps of the box and pull, the tabs tear.
 Then the boxes can no longer be recycled for later use.
 Please pile the boxes neatly in the designated spot.